 - Weight gain or obesity: It's not clear whether having PCOS makes a woman prone to obesity or whether obesity make a woman prone to PCOS, Menke said.
 Being obese, may make PCOS symptoms more severe, according to the Mayo Clinic

 - Male-pattern baldness or thinning hair

-- Skin tags, which are excess flaps of skin in the armpit or neck area
+- Skin tags, which are excess flaps of skin in the armpits or neck area

 - Pelvic pain

 According to the Mayo Clinic, there's no one test that can definitively diagnose PCOS, but tests typically include:

 - Physical exam: Blood pressure, waist size and body mass index (BMI) are measured, and areas of excess hair growth are noted.

 - Pelvic exam: Enlarged or swollen ovaries can indicate many small cysts.

 - Blood tests: Androgen and glucose levels are checked.